Fresh Science WA was held on 9 October 2019 in Perth.

 We heard how seed spaghetti is saving native plants; how we’re mapping the Milky Way’s magnetic field and why; and the role of monitor lizards on former mine sites.

 From satellite signals to the surface of plant leaves; people came along and enjoyed dinner, a drink and caught some of the latest science with researchers from UWA, Murdoch, Curtin, CSIRO and Kings Park.

-The WA Fresh Scientists will undertake media and communication training at the Maritime Museum, Fremantle on 26 June.
+The WA Fresh Scientists undertook media and communication training at Western Australian Museum in Fremantle on 8 & 9 October.

 Spread the word: You can help spread the word by telling any science or beer enthusiasts you know about your local event.

 - Calum Watt, Murdoch University

 - Alba Arteaga Claramunt, University of Western Australia